Knee injuries can bring on severe pain, lead to a mountain of medical bills, and can leave a person incapable of working or even walking.

 We can help you identify all of the damages resulting from your knee injury and secure a sizable financial recovery.
 Our team of personal injury attorneys has an established track record of winning compensation for our clients.

 Personal injury cases must be filed within a certain time, so it is important not to delay.
-If you are looking for an injury lawyer in Houston, call Brian White & Associates, PC, today to schedule your free case evaluation.
+If you are looking for an injury lawyer in Houston, contact Brian White & Associates, PC, today at (713) 224-4878 to schedule your free case evaluation.

 How Our Personal Injury Lawyers Can Help You With Your Knee Injury